Back to the blog

 Some even add plant sterols to your diet, which can additionally help lower your cholesterol.
 Seeds are another great way to supply your body with “good,” unsaturated fats that are kind to your heart health.

 There is a caveat, though: nuts are very high in calories, so you should be extra careful concerning your portion sizes.
-Fat comprises up to 80% of a nut’s content.
 Try to limit your snack to one handful of nuts or a couple of tablespoons of nut butter.

 While nut butter and oils are great healthy snack additions, they do not have as much fiber as raw nuts.

-Fruits and vegetables are a good way to pack in nutrients and fuel your body with sustaining energy.
-They have many vitamins and minerals, a generous amount of fiber, and, to top it all off, they are not high in calories.
+Vegetables are a good way to pack in nutrients and fuel your body with sustaining energy as long as they are paired with a good fat such as guacamole.
+Vitamins A, D, E, and K are fat soluable vitamins which mean they need to be eaten with a fat in order for your body to absorb them.
+Veggies have many vitamins and minerals, a generous amount of fiber, and, to top it all off, they are not high in calories.

 Try some sardines, a little bit of salmon, mackerel, or tuna fish to get your omega-3 boost in.

 Channel your inner creativity!
-Pair different fruits, vegetables, whole grains, and proteins:
+Pair different fruits, vegetables, good fats, and proteins:

 Healthy snacks are a great addition to a well-balanced diet and can enhance weight loss efforts when you plan them right.
 When you incorporate healthy snacking into your healthy lifestyle habits, you work towards a happier, healthier you.